 The name is a sign, says the old Roman proverb Nomen est Omen.
 When we talk about business, this saying gets full meaning.
 Choosing a company name can make a difference between business success and failure.
 As much as your business idea may be good, choosing a bad name will be a stumbling block that will keep you from moving in the wanted direction.
 So, try to find a name that will highlight your expertise, professionalism, and quality.

 The name of the company is perhaps the most important part of its overall visual and corporate identity.
 This is where your whole story begins.
 What does the name of your company say to your customers and partners?
-This can be a stressful process so you can entrust this job to branding and copywriting professionals.
+This can be a stressful process, so you can entrust this job to branding and copywriting professionals.
 If you choose to hire a professional, be sure to inquire about the prices and the recommendations.

-Remember to also check the domain availability.
+Remember also to check the domain availability.
 You can use it for pages like whois.domaintools.com.

 If you are still unsure about how to choose a company name:

 - Try to trigger an emotion in your potential clients.
 Perhaps something that reminds them of childhood or some beautiful, pleasant and relaxed moments of life.
-The positive feeling associated with your name will very likely also have a positive impact on your business.
+The positive feeling associated with your company name will very likely also have a positive impact on your business.

 - A good company name is simple and memorable.
 Make it clear and meaningful to everyone, not just to you or a group of people you know.
 Avoid long and meaningless words or phrases.